Deadlines and important dates

 - February 15 is the FAFSA priority date.

-- Destination WSU - Accepted students receive an in-depth, personal introduction to the University's academic programs and resources.
+- Experience WSU - Accepted students receive an in-depth, personal introduction to the University's academic programs and resources.
 Space is limited, so register for your visit early.

 - Apply for University housing -Returning the housing contract as soon as possible gives you a better chance of obtaining the living arrangements you prefer.
 The date you confirm your admission (by paying the $200 tuition deposit) and complete the housing contract determines your priority for housing.

 - Transfer Registration Days - a special orientation and registration session for students transferring to WSU in the fall.